PK-cod3ch3mist/ASCII-Media-Player/README.md

 <a href="https://github.com/PK-cod3ch3mist/ANSIArtGenerator"><img src="https://raw.githubusercontent.com/PK-cod3ch3mist/ANSIArtGenerator/main/assets/AMP.svg" alt="ASCII Media Player" width="1000"></a>

 A python program that creates ASCII graphics (with true color support if enabled) from images and videos.
-It can also play videos with subtitle support! :scream:
+It can also play videos with subtitle support (given a .srt file)! :scream:

 ## Dependencies
 The program runs using python3